 - I have access to a wide variety of contacts through my past and present employers.

 - I’ve overcome many challenges throughout my life and I am resilient and resourceful.

 - I have a lot of friends and family and know a lot of other Mums.
 All of which are useful contacts.

 - I have a positive perception of my business, skills and abilities.

 - I have undertaken training in various subjects plus, I can research most other things.

 - I have savings and/or my partner can support us both for a while if necessary.

-- I can work from home so don’t need an office.
+- I can work from home so I don’t need an office.

-- I don’t have the money to get a website or on the front page of Google.
+- I don’t have the money for a website yet.

-- I think my skills might be outdated.
+- I’m concerned my skills might be outdated.